yratof/algoliasearch-woocommerce/CONTRIBUTING.md

 3. Clone Algolia for WooCommerce inside your plugins directory by running `git clone git@github.com:algolia/algoliasearch-woocommerce.git`

-4. After installation of both plugins please visit the `Plugins` tab of your Wordpress dashboard where you should see both `Algolia Search for WooCommerce` and `Search by Algolia – Instant & Relevant results
+4. After cloning or downloading both plugins please visit the `Plugins` tab of your Wordpress dashboard where you should see both `Algolia Search for WooCommerce` and `Search by Algolia – Instant & Relevant results
+	* if you did not use git please make sure that each plugin directory is correctly named.
+E.g the Algolia WooCommerce plugin folder has to be named `algoliasearch-woocommerce` and Algolia Wordpress plugin folder has to be named `algoliasearch-wordpress`

+5. Install and enable `WooCommerce` plugin through the Wordpress Plugins dashboard

-4. Enable Algolia for Wordpress and Algolia for WooCommerce plugins
+6. Enable Algolia for Wordpress and Algolia for WooCommerce plugins

-5. Follow the instructions of setting up Algolia for Wordpress and Algolia for WooCommerce
+7. Follow the instructions of setting up Algolia for Wordpress and Algolia for WooCommerce

 ### Need Help?